derickleewj/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 ### PREPARE

 • Data source: <a href = "https://divvy-tripdata.s3.amazonaws.com/index.html">Link </a> <br>
-• Extracted data: Jan 2021 to Apr 2021 (4 months) made available by Motivate International Inc. under this license.
+• Extracted data: Jan 2021 to Apr 2021 (4 months) made available by Motivate International Inc. under this <a href="https://ride.divvybikes.com/data-license-agreement">license</a>.
 Data extracted was shortened to only 4 months as files for the rest of 2021 were too large and caused R Studio Cloud to crash constantly.

 #### Limitations